stuffmattdoes/react-calculist-server/README.md

 ## Deployment ##
 You shouldn't be deploying my code!
 But if you must know, I host the this server-side portion of the Calculist app up on Heroku.

+Head over to [calculist.stuffmattdoes.com](https://calculist.stuffmattdoes.com) to register and shop on a budget!